dishan3x/Dash-canopy-dive/README.md

 Used in counting soil residue.

-1.Line transect
+1. Line transect
  Line transect is a method that uses every 50 – 100-foot tape and counts the residue particles intersect with tape across the sample area on the field.
 Method counts the number of times the residue intersects with tape for each 1-foot interval.
 The same counting process is repeated having consistent jumps around a sample area and get the cumulative occurrence as a percentage of the canopy in the area.
 [3]

-2.Meter stick
+2. Meter stick
 This method takes measurements by throwing a stick into the air and calculating the stick randomly and taking the measurements where it lands and counts residue occurrences alone the stick.

 3. Photo comparison
  In the photo comparison method, they use images predefined residue percentages which already observed and do a comparison between the soil residue and the eye

 Research shows that after cultivating crops the acceptance level for residue level should be maintained around 30 percent [2].
 Therefore, there is a necessity for the accuracy of reading the residue cover.